peiswang/MicroNetChallenge/Score.md

   * tree: Using adder tree in convolution accumulation and FP16 in all the other operations.
   * int: Using fixed-length integers for accumulation.
 Bit-width for accumulator is selected to make assure no overflow.
 Other operations are conducted using FP16.
+  * int16: Based on `int`, if bit-width > 16, then FP16 for accumulation.
   * fp16: Using FP16 for accumulation in convolution and inner-product layers.
   * fp32: Using FP16 for accumulation in convolution and inner-product layers.